What is Scalability?

 As an entity increases the volume of its sales, it is a challenge to maintain or increase the level of efficiency and profitability.
 However, growth demands that these levels are maintained or raised for the stability of the business.
-Stakeholders in the business such as investors also long for the point of growth since it means more business and profits.
+Stakeholders in the business, such as investors, also long for the point of growth since it means more business and profits.
 Entities should thus set up scalable systems beforehand in anticipation of the point of growth.
 Those with scalable and flexible systems in place will easily withstand the pressure as a result of increased volumes without harming their profitability and efficiency in the process.

 Scalability and technology blend well and are inseparable for an efficient transition during growth.
 A system may be considered scalable if it can adapt to the changing needs or patterns of its users.
 It is often a sign of competitiveness because a scalable network or system is ready to handle increased demand, trends, and needs, even with the emergence of new competitors.

 For a business to be scalable, it must focus on improving the profitability and efficiency of services even when its workload increases.
-The improvement of the profitability and the efficiency can only originate from the core of the business’ structure and workflow strategy.
+The improvement of profitability and efficiency can only originate from the core of the business’ structure and workflow strategy.
 Scalability thus begins with the entity developing a set of leaders who run the operations with the necessary technical know-how.
 The leaders should understand their duties well and their respective hierarchies.
 All shareholders, including investors and advisors, should be involved in every part of the way as the strategy and direction of the entity is determined.

 Scalable startups can be seen from a mile away from the perspective of an experienced business in the same industry.
 The startups can receive multiple offers for buy-out due to their uniqueness.
-They aim to achieve growth beyond industry and competition from incumbents.
+They aim to achieve growth beyond the industry and competition from incumbents.
 They may seek assistance from banks or traditional financing for resources just like any other business.
-Scalable startups differ greatly from small businesses in the vision and model of the business even initially.
-Scalable businesses start small but grow rapidly over a short period, unlike a small business, which stagnates over a long time.
+Scalable startups differ greatly from small businesses in the vision and model of the business, even initially.
+Scalable businesses start small but grow rapidly over a short period, unlike a small business, which stagnates over time.
 A small business could be sufficiently paying the owner and other stakeholders, but a scalable business grows to dominate the market.